When auto insurance shopping and switching is up, telematics data is crucial to compete

 When we asked which factors should be most important to the price of their insurance, people pointed to:

-• Previous driving records,
+• Previous driving records

-• How many miles they drive, and
+• How many miles they drive

 • How safely they currently drive